Digital-Masterpiece/www.digital-masterpiece.com/content/about.md

 ---
 title: "About"
-description: "We are a remote Web Development company in the United States that specializes in custom website and web application development."
+description: "We are a remote company based in the United States that specializes in creating and maintaining completely custom websites and web applications."
 date: 2020-03-29T11:49:58-04:00
 draft: false
 ---